Wes Fletcher: Burnley

 Fletcher was given his first professional contract by Burnley in March 2009 and became part of the first team for the 2009–10 season.
 In January 2010, Fletcher was sent out on loan to League Two club Grimsby Town and made his debut against Cheltenham Town on 16 January 2010, less than 24 hours after signing on loan.
 He scored his first goal after coming on as a substitute in a 2–1 defeat to Rotherham United on 23 January 2010.
 He returned to Burnley on 24 February 2010.

 Fletcher made his debut for Burnley in the League Cup match against Morecambe on 24 August coming on as a substitute for Jay Rodriguez.
 On 15 October 2010, he moved to Stockport County on a one-month loan.
 He made his debut for the club on 16 October 2010, as part of a 2–1 victory over Barnet.
 The loan was extended into a second, then third month.

 Fletcher had to wait almost another full year before his next appearance for Burnley, again in the League Cup coming on as a substitute for Jay Rodriguez in Burnley's 6–3 win over Burton Albion on 9 August 2011.

-On 15 August 2011, Fletcher joined Accrington Stanley on loan until January 2012.
+On 16 August 2011, Fletcher joined Accrington Stanley on loan until January 2012.
 On his Accrington debut he scored the winner in a 1–0 win at home to Bradford City.
-He returned to Burnley on 21 October 2011 after making 12 appearances.
+He returned to Burnley on 24 October 2011 after making 12 appearances.
+On 25 November 2011, he moved on loan to Crewe Alexandra on loan until 5 January.

 On 28 February 2013, Fletcher joined League One club Yeovil Town on a one-month loan deal.
 Fletcher was released by Burnley on 21 May 2013.